rashad3412/gymAppReact-/README.md

 - Think about how the app can be a help to someone why do you think this is important to build.
 - Take your time work on one page at a time and build it to the best of your ability.
 - Have Fun on Day 1 and Day 2.
-- You will be learning something New which is Bootstrap have patience and GO BIG!!!
+- You will be learning new things thoughout the project have patience and GO BIG!!!

 # Learning